Pneumococcal vaccines – frequently asked questions (FAQs)

 These symptoms are typically mild and resolve within a few days.

-13vPCV, 15vPCV, 20vPCV and 23vPPV have similar side effects.
-Injection site side effects are more common after the second dose of 23vPPV than after the first dose.
+13vPCV, 15vPCV, 20vPCV, 21vPCV and 23vPPV have similar side effects.
+Injection-site side effects are more common after the second dose of 23vPPV than after the first dose.

 Is there potential for any rare serious adverse events following pneumococcal vaccination?

-There are no other concerns regarding the potential for serious adverse events.
+There are no concerns regarding the potential for serious adverse events following pneumococcal vaccination.

 Can a person receive other vaccines at the same time as pneumococcal vaccines?

-Adults can receive pneumococcal vaccines at the same time as most other adult vaccines.
+Yes.
+Individuals who are recommended to receive pneumococcal vaccination can receive it at the same time as other age-appropriate vaccines.

 If more than one vaccine is given in the same limb, there should be a minimum 2.5 cm gap between injection sites.